 Bordeaux still remains the hub and apex of the investment market.
 The top 40 châteaux still produce a tantalisingly small amount for the world market and can offer excellent returns for the investor.

-The very top Chateaux such as Latour, Margaux, Haut Brion, Lafite and Mouton Rothschild are all blue-chip estates with excellent, historical track records.
-Purchase timing as with any investment is essential.
+The very top Chateaux such as Latour, Margaux, Haut Brion, Lafite and Mouton Rothschild are all blue-chip estates with excellent, historical track records. (although Latour does not take part in En Primeur) Purchase timing as with any investment is essential.
 Dependent upon leading critics and our own views, we may recommend that you purchase an ‘En-Primeur’ portfolio which is a method for purchasing wine early.
 Essentially, the wines are sold as ‘futures’ i.e. before they have been bottled.

-Generally the finest wines from the most outstanding vintages have delivered the best returns to investors.
-There have been some outstanding vintages over time (1982, 86, 90, and 2000) and more recently 2009 and 2010 which have been critically acclaimed as two of the greatest vintages in living history.
+Generally, the finest wines from the most outstanding vintages have delivered the best returns to investors.
+There have been some outstanding vintages over time (1982, 86, 90, and 2000) and more recently 2009, 2010 and 2016 which have been critically acclaimed as three of the greatest vintages in living history.

-In 2010 Bordeaux took the lions share and accounted for 95% of Live-ex’s exchange turnover, with the five First Growths taking 52% of the trade by value.
-However, since the middle of 2011, we have observed a shift from the First Growths to the so called Super Seconds.
-Robert Parker dubbed them “The Magical 20” and according to his view these estates produce wines of first growth quality although technically they aren’t.
-Many of these so called Magical 20 wines – such as Leoville Las Cases, Lynch Bages and Pontet Canet saw a significant lift in demand in 2011 and 2012 and, in our view, this trend is likely to continue in the future.
+In 2010 Bordeaux took the lion’s share and accounted for 95% of Live-ex’s exchange turnover, with the five First Growths taking 52% of the trade by value.
+However, in recent times, we have observed a shift from the First Growths to the so-called Super Seconds.
+Robert Parker dubbed them “The Magical 20” and according to his view, these estates produce wines of first-growth quality although technically they aren’t.
+Many of these so-called Magical 20 wines – such as Leoville Las Cases, Lynch Bages and Pontet Canet saw a significant lift in demand.
+There is also an increase in sales from Italy – including Super Tuscans such as Sassicaia and Ornellaia.